MTN Group: MTN Shuts Down Stores

-On February 23, 2017, Nigerian protestors attacked a MTN office in Abuja, Nigeria as a counterattack due to violence targeted against Nigerians in South Africa.
+On 23 February 2017, Nigerian protestors attacked a MTN office in Abuja, Nigeria as a counterattack due to violence targeted against Nigerians in South Africa.

 In September 2019 MTN began closing stores in Nigeria and some of their stores in Johannesburg, South Africa due to rioting, looting, and attacks on some of their facilities.

-Geoffrey Onyeama the Nigerian Foreign Minister stated at a press briefing on September 4, 2019, that MTN group along with Shoprite, stated that the targeted South African stores in Nigeria are "subsidiaries that are owned by Nigerians."
+Geoffrey Onyeama the Nigerian Foreign Minister stated at a press briefing on 4 September 2019, that MTN group along with Shoprite, stated that the targeted South African stores in Nigeria are "subsidiaries that are owned by Nigerians."
 And that "the property owned by Nigerians within Nigeria and the people working there are Nigerians."

 Lai Mohammed, Nigeria's Minister of Information and Culture, reported that some of the South African companies that were attacked in Nigeria have Nigerian investors owning significant amounts of stakes, and Nigerian employees.

 MTN has stated that they will continue to do business in Nigeria.

 Services

 In March 2019 MTN launched a WhatsApp channel to let its customers buy airtime and data bundles through the messaging app.
 Customers can also check their balances and store their credit or debit cards in the app for future purchases.
-The service is provided by another South African company that has a global reach, Clickatell, which is a WhatsApp Business Solution provider.
+The service is provided by another South African company, Clickatell.

+In the same year, MTN launched a communication platform ayoba.